The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Data

-Our goal is to identify practices that prevent effective end-to-end validation of the ad inventory supply chain, among high-quality and low-quality websites.
-We use well-known misinformation domains as a case study for low-quality websites and use comparably ranked domains from the Tranco list \cite{tranco} that have \ads as a stand-in for high-quality websites (referred to as a control).
+Our goal is to identify practices that hinder the end-to-end validation of the ad inventory supply chain, both among high-quality and low-quality websites.
+We use misinformation websites as a case study for low-quality websites and use comparably ranked websites from the Tranco list \cite{tranco} that have \ads as a stand-in for high-quality websites (referred to as a control).

-\para{Selection of misinformation domains.} Identifying misinformation websites is not the focus of this work.
-Therefore, rather than performing our own categorizations of domains, we leveraged existing datasets of misinformation domains curated by media scholars \cite{dataset1, dataset3} and computer scientists~\cite{hounsel2020identifying, zeng2020bad}.\footnote{For domains obtained from \cite{dataset3}, we discard those labeled as `state', `political', `credible', and `unknown'.} To construct our misinformation domain set, we began by aggregating all domains from these lists and removing duplicates.
-This left us with 1276 domains.
-Next, we discarded 434 domains which were no longer functional.
-Finally, we conducted manual verification to ensure that each remaining domain contained content that was undeniably misinformation.
-We did this by classifying each misinformation website using multiple independent sources -- Politifact, Snopes, MBFC, OpenSources, PropOrNot, and FakeNewsCodex.
-We excluded domains that were now parked domains, seemed to have been repurposed, or had conflicting labels across different sources.
-This left us with a set of 669 {\em unique misinformation domains} (\misinfo{full}).
-Note that none of the misinformation websites were blocked by Google Safe Browsing.
-Of these 669 domains, we created a subset of all the 251 domains that had an \ads file and were also present in the Tranco top-million list \cite{tranco} (\misinfo{ranked}).
-In parts of our analysis, \misinfo{ranked} is used to perform a controlled comparison on the prevalence of \ads and \sellers discrepancies between misinformation and non-misinformation sites.
+\para{Selection of misinformation websites.} Since identifying misinformation websites is itself not the focus of our work, we leverage lists of misinformation websites curated in prior research by media scholars \cite{dataset1, dataset3} and computer scientists~\cite{hounsel2020identifying, zeng2020bad}.\footnote{For websites obtained from \cite{dataset3}, we discard those labeled as `state', `political', `credible', and `unknown'.} To construct our list of misinformation websites, we began by aggregating all websites from these lists and removing duplicates.
+This left us with 1276 websites.
+Next, we discarded 434 websites that were no longer functional.
+Finally, we additionally classified each misinformation website using multiple independent sources including Politifact, Snopes, MBFC, OpenSources, PropOrNot, and FakeNewsCodex to ensure that each remaining websites contained content that was undeniably misinformation.
+We excluded the websites that were now parked domains, seemed to have been repurposed, or had conflicting labels across different sources.
+This left us with a set of 669 {\em misinformation websites} (\misinfo{full}).
+Of these 669 websites, we created a subset of all the 251 websites that had an \ads file and were also present in the Tranco top-million list \cite{tranco} (\misinfo{ranked}).
+We use \misinfo{ranked} to compare the prevalence of \ads and \sellers discrepancies between misinformation and non-misinformation websites.